-- The importance of research in advancing the counseling profession; - The importance of research and opportunities and difficulties in conducting research in the counseling profession, - research methods such as qualitative, quantitative, single-case designs, action research, and outcome-based research; - Statistical methods used in conducting research and program evaluation; - Principles, models, and applications of needs assessment, program evaluation, and the use of findings to effect program modifications; - The use of research to inform evidence-based practice; and - Ethical and culturally relevant strategies for interpreting and reporting the results of research and/or program evaluation studies. - Use of research to improve counseling effectiveness - Legal and ethical issues in conducting research
+- 1j.
+Ethical standards of professional organizations and credentialing bodies, and applications of ethical and legal considerations in professional counseling - 8a.
+The importance of research in advancing the counseling profession. - 8b.
+Research methods such as qualitative, quantitative, single-case designs, action research, and outcomebased research. - 8c.
+Statistical methods used in conducting research and program evaluation. - 8d.
+Principles, models, and applications of needs assessment, program evaluation, and the use of findings to effect program modifications. - 8e.
+The use of research to inform evidence-based practice; and - 8f.
+Ethical and culturally relevant strategies for interpreting and reporting the results of research and/or program evaluation studies. - 7c.
+Statistical concepts, including scales of measurement, measures of central tendency, indices of variability, shapes and types of distributions, and correlations;